SPECIAL REPORT: Fire departments strive to close gender gap in the fire service

 Having just one female recruit in a class is not uncommon.
 Fire departments across the country are struggling with low recruitment rates.

-“It’s certainly an occupation that historically has lended itself to being seen as all male,” said Tom Jenkins, Fire Chief at Rogers Fire Department.
+“It’s certainly an occupation that historically has lent itself to being seen as all-male,” said Tom Jenkins, Fire Chief at Rogers Fire Department.
 “You pick up children’s books, you hear the term fireman and certainly if you were a young lady, even if you were predisposed to having interest in it, it would be easy to be discouraged or not even realize that it’s an occupation that is open to females.”

 Jenkins has seen the number of women firefighters triple under his leadership.